Try a Free Live AI Golf Lesson TRY FREE

 • The Rotary Swing Tour golf swing uses the same mechanical principles as the throwing motion

-• The left arm has many important roles in the golf swing, but generating power isn't one of them
+• The lead arm plays many important roles in the golf swing, but generating raw power isn't one of them

-• The shoulder blade goes down and in, and the right arm moves up
+• The shoulder blade goes down and in, and the trail arm moves up to create leverage

-• Holding something under your right arm to keep it connected to the body eliminates needed leverage from the swing
+• Holding something under your trail arm to keep it connected to the body eliminates the leverage needed in the swing

-• Review "Reshaping Your Swing for Lag" to get the general principles right, then you can work on the details
+• Review "Reshaping Your Swing for Lag" to get the general principles right, then focus on the details

 We're after one thing: Real Results - Real Fast.
 And that's exactly what our members achieve.
 And that's why they say the AXIOM is: Mind-blowing.
 Game changing.
 Revolutionary.